portworx/px-docs/video/hadoop_px_dcos.md

 keywords: portworx, PX-Developer, Hadoop, HDFS, container, Mesos, Mesosphere, Marathon, storage, DCOS
 sidebar: home_sidebar
 redirect_from: "/video-dcos-hadoop.html"
+meta-description: "Find out how to install and run Hadoop on Portworx with DCOS.
+Use Portworx as the HDFS layer for Hadoop, deployed through the Mesosphere DCOS."
 ---

 Portworx can be used as the HDFS layer for Hadoop, deployed through the Mesosphere DCOS wUniverse.